 Lego, Cav (the Lego brand name was derived from the Danish expression "leg godt" - play well - and lego also translates in Latin as "I study" or "I put together"...really, one of the world's most perfect words!)

 P.S. as to the "seafood on Christmas Eve?!
-Who eats SEAFOOD on Chrismas Eve?!" comment that I just overheard (Drew biggrin), it is a tradition in many Italian families...so much so that it's even a graphic novel:
+Who eats SEAFOOD on Chrismas Eve?!" comment that I just overheard (Drew ), it is a tradition in many Italian families...so much so that it's even a graphic novel:

 Lego, Cav (the Lego brand name was derived from the Danish expression "leg godt" - play well - and lego also translates in Latin as "I study" or "I put together"...really, one of the world's most perfect words!)

-we celebrate christmas on the 24th and 25th. in germany christmas is on the 24th, so yes. i go to the germans house on eve and my house on the day. its pretty gnarly, im not gonna lie.
+we usually do ham and turkey on both thanksgiving and christmas, us crazy germans. we celebrate christmas on the 24th and 25th. in germany christmas is on the 24th, so yes. i go to the germans house on eve and my house on the day. its pretty gnarly, im not gonna lie.

-because of my japanese heritage sometimes my grandma would make sushi or sashimi for christmas
+actually because of my japanese heritage sometimes my grandma would make sushi or sashimi for christmas

-but my dads gonna make an attempt this christmas he said since we re already going crazy with the tofurkey and wamb
+but now shes gone so we havent had it for a few years but my dads gonna make an attempt this christmas he said since we re already going crazy with the tofurkey and wamb

 __________________